open/close all folders

 - The Spyro the Dragon games make use of this trope, with the exception of the Legend of Spyro games.
 In Spyro the Dragon, much of the Artisans homeworld and two of its subworlds are this; in Spyro 2: Ripto's Rage!, it's the Summer Forest homeworld; and in Spyro: Year of the Dragon, it's the Sunrise Spring homeworld.

 - Most Super Mario Bros. is the Trope Codifier and most games place the first level here, being usually set in a cutesy magic fantasy kingdom of sorts.
-Still, just because later levels are unusually green and leafy doesn't mean they aren't harder (see World 3 in Super Mario Bros.
+Still, just because later levels are unusually green and leafy doesn't mean they aren't harder (see Worlds 3 and 5 in Super Mario Bros.
 2 and the Forest of Illusion in Super Mario World).

 - In Super Mario Galaxy, the first planet of Good Egg Galaxy is your standard grassy fare, but the rest of it is a hodgepodge of various elements.
 Honeyhive Galaxy is this trope overlapped with The Lost Woods.